-Now a part of Twitter, Tweetdeck is your best bet of managing your Twitter activity for as many numbers of accounts you possess on this 280-characters network.
+Now a part of Twitter, Tweetdeck is your best bet for managing your Twitter activity for as many numbers of accounts as you possess on this 280-characters network.
 This tool also lets you schedule your tweets to your chosen time of the day.

 Must Be Present is a free tool from Sprout Social that lets you learn more about your social media response time, i.e. how quickly you respond to activity on your social networks compared to the average response time on the internet.

 Social communications gauge your brand’s responsiveness, and this free tool measures those statistics in real time, comparing them with industry benchmarks.

 Sysomos is a paid tool to keep track of your brands’ social media campaigns and pitch them up against your competitors.

 This tool measures your brand’s social media activity and engagement to compare them to see how your competitors are performing in similar domains.

 Qualaroo previously known as KISSinsights is a tool to interact with your visitors and get insights first hand from your customers.
 Qualaroo offers the answers as to why your visitors are behaving in a certain fashion on your website.